Some minimal bimolecular mass-action systems with limit cycles: Feinberg--Berner oscillator

 in \cite[Example 3.D.3]{feinberg:1979} as a perturbation of the Edelstein mass-action system \cite{edelstein:1970}.
 The Edelstein network is obtained from \eqref{eq:F_original_ode} by deleting the reversible reaction $\mathsf{X} \rightleftarrows \mathsf{Z}$ (which amounts to setting $\kappa_3=\kappa_4=0$ in the differential equation).
 By the Deficiency-One Theorem (\Cref{thm:dfc1} in \Cref{sec:prelim}), the differential equation \eqref{eq:F_original_ode} has exactly one positive equilibrium for all choices of rate constants.
 This holds despite the fact that the Edelstein mass-action system does admit multiple positive equilibria (for some rate constants in some stoichiometric class).

 The additional purpose of Feinberg for presenting example \eqref{eq:F_original_ode} is to demonstrate that not all of the conclusions of the Deficiency-Zero Theorem hold true for networks under the scope of the Deficiency-One Theorem.
 In short, though the existence and the uniqueness of the positive equilibrium hold true, its asymptotic stability in general does not follow.
 According to \cite[Remark 3.5]{feinberg:1979}, Paul Berner identified rate constants for which the unique positive equilibrium of \eqref{eq:F_original_ode} is unstable and numerical solutions suggest the existence of a stable limit cycle.
 The same remark is made in \cite[page 108]{feinberg:1980} and \cite[page 66]{feinberg:1981}.
 The mass-action system \eqref{eq:F_original_ode} appears further in \cite[Remark 6.2.B]{feinberg:1987} and \cite[(4.12)]{feinberg:1995a}.
 To our knowledge, the only place, where specific rate constants are given for which the unique positive equilibrium is claimed to be unstable is \cite[(8.5)]{feinberg:2019}.
-However, unfortunately, that claim is not correct: for the given rate constants all the three eigenvalues of the Jacobian matrix at the unique positive equilibrium are real and negative, and thus, the equilibrium is linearly stable.
+However, for those rate constants all the three eigenvalues of the Jacobian matrix at the unique positive equilibrium are real and negative, and thus, the equilibrium is linearly stable.
+After we pointed this out, Feinberg noticed (and kindly let us know via private communication) that the values of $\kappa_3$ and $\kappa_4$ are accidentally swapped in \cite[(8.5)]{feinberg:2019} due to a typographical error.
+Indeed, setting the values of $\kappa_3$ and $\kappa_4$ correctly, one finds that the equilibrium is unstable, as claimed in \cite[Section 8.3]{feinberg:2019}.

 Below we prove that there exist rate constants such that the unique positive equilibrium of the mass-action system \eqref{eq:F_original_ode} is unstable and is surrounded by a stable limit cycle.
 Furthermore, we also prove that there exist rate constants such that the positive equilibrium is asymptotically stable and is surrounded by two limit cycles (an unstable and a stable one).